cf-toolsuite/cf-butler/README.md

 #### Resource Notification Policies

-Resource Notification policies are useful when you wants to send notification for a resource(Org, Apps, Services) to the emailid's configured on the resources as labels.
+Resource Notification policies are useful when you want to generate a report containing resources of a particular type and send that report to email recipients identified by one or more label values ascribed to the those resources.

-Consider sending email to primary and secondary organization owners where The primary and secondary owner information is captured as PrimaryOwner, SecondaryOwner labels on Organizations.
+For example, you might notify primary and/or secondary owners of a collection of a resources.

 As mentioned previously the policy file must adhere to a naming convention